50-26-Great Vocals

 Writer/Composer: Kurt Weill / Ogden Nash (1942)

 Diane, or “Deedles,” is truly one of the great American interpreters of jazz standards, especially in the 1980s and 1990s.
-Like Ray Charles and Stevie Wonder, her blindness is not a handicap as her crystal clear, pure vocals clearly display.
-Her bold and expressive delivery radiates a quality of playfulness, passion and even convincing ownership in all her recordings.
+Like Ray Charles and Stevie Wonder, her blindness is not a handicap as her crystal clear, perfectly phrased, pure vocals clearly display.
+Her bold and expressive delivery radiates a quality of playfulness, passion and even convincing ownership in all her recordings, in some cases she completely reinvents the classics.
 She is respected by all her contemporaries, and this song is living proof why.
+Her repertoire of songs includes singers such as B.B.
+King, Stevie Wonder, Ray Charles, Vince Gill and Jose Feliciano.
+She attracts those collaborators like a magnet.
 Just listen and study her pacing and tone here…You won’t be disappointed…Astonishingly Splendid!

 34. AS TIME GOES BY “Casablanca” (1942)